-Our History The restaurant trade association movement in America traces its roots to Kansas City.
-The forerunner of it all was the Kansas City Business Men’s Association.
-In 1916, local operators banded together to resist encroachment on their own businesses.
+Our History At the MRA, we are committed to connecting restaurants with the help they need to thrive.
+We understand that others have solved the problems you're facing today.
+We're here to connect you with the solutions you need from the experience of others.
+The restaurant trade association movement in America traces its roots to Kansas City.
+The forerunner of it all was the Kansas City Business Men's Association.
+In 1916, local operators banded together to resist encroachment on their businesses.

-In this group were early industry leaders such as Myron Green and George Fowler, father-in-law of Joseph Gilbert, Sr. of Gilbert/Robinson, who went on to establish both the Missouri and the National Restaurant Associations.
-In 1919, on a "heatless Monday” during World War I, these same individuals gathered other restaurateurs from around the nation to form the National Restaurant Association.
-The NRA was headquartered in Kansas City until 1926, when the office was moved to Chicago.
+In this group were early industry leaders such as Myron Green and George Fowler, father-in-law of Joseph Gilbert, Sr. of Gilbert/Robinson, who went on to establish the Missouri and the National Restaurant Associations.
+In 1919, on a "heatless Monday" during World War I, these same individuals gathered other restaurateurs from around the nation to form the National Restaurant Association.
+The NRA once had their headquarters in Kansas City until 1926, when the office moved to Chicago.

 In 1935, charters were granted to both the Missouri Restaurant Association and the St. Louis Restaurant Association.
 The late Clarence M. Hayman, Sr., founder of the Forum Cafeterias, signed the incorporation papers.
 His son, C.M.
 Hayman, Jr., became MRA President in 1974.

-Our Focus MRA’s activity and philosophy still focus on its members.
-MRA is unique among trade associations, with the high level of member involvement in the Association’s activities.
+Today's MRA It is that same indomitable spirit that connects the organization as it exists today to the early years of its existence.
+Our Focus MRA's activity and philosophy still focus on its members.
+MRA is unique among trade associations, with a high level of member involvement in the Association's activities.
 The local chapters across the state provide a chance to be involved.
-MRA’s effectiveness derives from its unity and the effectiveness of its members.
+MRA's effectiveness derives from its unity and the effectiveness of its members.